matthewmata/full-stack-mongo-review/README.md

 Inside of your List component, build out functionality that will make a get request to your database and fetch all of the todos from the list.
 Save those todos to an array on the client side.

 #Exercise-8 <br />
 Create a functional component called ListEntry and have it list out the todos stored in the array.
-Build functionality that will allow the user to delete the todo by clicking on a button.
+Build functionality that will allow the user to edit/update the todo by clicking on a button.